Christian Rap’s Latino Minority Quickly Becoming a Major Force

 Whether you’ve noticed it or not, one of your favorite Christian rappers might be Latino.
 Now, more than ever, Hispanic influence has taken root in the genre and it may never be the same.

-One of the most beautiful aspects of hip-hop is the way it brings communities together and also tells a variation of the same story throughout.
+One of the most beautiful aspects of hip-hop is the way it brings communities together.
+It also tells a variation of the same story throughout.
 In the early days of hip-hop in New York City, emcees represented neighborhoods.
 There were Bronx rappers, Queens rappers, Brooklyn rappers, and so on and so forth.
 Every rapper’s region had a uniquely different story but with the same hard times struggle sprinkled in.

 Hip-Hop was sort of on equal footing between African Americans and Latinos from the 70s to mid-80s.
 After those early years where Hip-Hop groups had multiple members, the Hispanic influence began to thin out.
 The White culture had rock & roll and the angsty punk rock and Black culture had jazz and R&B. Yet, somewhere in the middle (disco and funk), the music clashed and created hip-hop.
-It wasn’t until the Beastie Boys and then, unfortunately, Vanilla Ice, that White culture started mingling in in a major way.
+It wasn’t until the Beastie Boys and then, unfortunately, Vanilla Ice, that White culture started mingling in a major way.

 Surprisingly enough, the second largest ethnic minority in the U.S. (Hispanics), have been noticeably absent from mainstream success.
 They had B-Real of Cypress Hill, Big Pun, and Fat Joe, but Latino’s are a minority in mainstream hip-hop and it doesn’t seem to be getting anymore diverse.
 Rappers Fabolous, Lloyd Banks, Jim Jones, and Juelz Santana are are half Latino.
 There are plenty of musical hybrids like Pitbull and Daddy Yankee, but there aren’t enough Joell Ortiz’s.